-"You mix much of Man's Wisdom with the Wisdom of Gon.
-You greatly refine the plain Religion, saugh by the Letter of holy Writ, and Philosophize Digitized by Google on almost every part of it.
-Hence you talk much, in a manner wholly unsupported by Scripture, against mixing Nature with Grace, against Imagination, and concerning the Animal Spirits, mimicking the Power of the Holy Ghost.
-Hence you caution us against Animal Joy, Natural Love of one another, and Selfish Love of Gon; against which or any of them, there is no one Caution in all the Bible.
+" You mix much of Man's Wisdom with the Wisdom of God.
+You greatly refine the plain Religion. taught by the Letter of Holy Writ, and Philosophize on on almost every Part of it.
+Hence you talk much, in a Manner wholly unsupported by Scripture, against mixing Nature with Grace, against Imagination, and concerning the Animal Spirits, mimicking the Power of the Holy Ghost.
+Hence you caution us against Animal Joy, Natural Love of one another, and Scliff Love of God; against which or any of them, there is no one Caution in all the Bible.

-"You likewise greatly check Joy in the Holy Ghost, by such Cautions against Sensible Comforts, as have no tittle of Scripture to support them.
+"You likewise greatly check Joy in the Holy Gnost, by such Cautions against Sensible Comforts as have no Tittle of Scripture to support them.
 And your Brethren here damp the Zeal of Babes in Christ, talking much of False Zeal, and forbidding them to declare what God has done for their Souls.

 "Lastly, you undervalue good Works, never publickly infisting on the Necessity of them.
-And when some of the Brethren have spoken of them, they put them on a wrong foot, viz.
+And when some of the Brethren have spoken of them, they put them on a wrong Foot, viz.
 If you find yourself moved, if your Heart is free to it, then reprove, exhort, relieve.
-By this means you put an uncertain, inward Motion, in the Place of the Plain, written Word."
+By this Means you put an uncertain, inward Motion, in the Place of the Plain, written Word."

-Thursday, September 3.
+Thursday September 3.
 I met Count Z. Part of our

-Conversation was as follows:
+Convertation was as follows:

 Z. I acknowledge no inherent Perfection.
-Christ is our only Perfection.
+Christ is our only Perfection

-W. I believe, the Spirit of Christ works Christian
+W. I believe, the Spirit of CHRIST works Christian

-Perfection in true Christians.
+Perfection in true Christians,

 Z. By no means.
 All our Perfection is in Christ.
 Faith in the Blood of Christ, is the only Christian Perfection.
 The whole Christian Perfection, is imputed, not inherent.
 We are perfect in Christ.
-We are never perfect in our selves.
+We are never perfect in ourselves.

-W. Is not then every true Believer Holy?
+W. Is not then every True Believer Holy?

 Z. Certainly.
-But he is Holy in Christ, not in himself.
+But he is Holy in Christ, not in bimself.